 There are currently 37 NCDA FCD Master Trainers at this time throughout the United States and Canada.

 Selected through an application process.
 Selection is based on education, experience, and commitment.

-Applicants must meet minimum qualifications as indicated on NCDA website.
+Applicants must meet minimum qualifications.

 Certified Instructors must successfully complete a 24-hour Instructor Certification Workshop given by a certified NCDA Master Trainer.